nginx-shib/nginx-http-shibboleth/README.rst

 FastCGI authorizer.
 This module requires specific configuration in order to work correctly, as well as Shibboleth's FastCGI authorizer application available on the system.
-It aims to be similar to parts of Apache's `mod_shib`_, though all Shibboleth request settings are configured via `shibboleth2.xml`_ rather than in the web server configuration.
+It aims to be similar to parts of Apache's `mod_shib`_, though Shibboleth authorisation and authentication settings are configured via `shibboleth2.xml`_ rather than in the web server configuration.

 With this module configured against a ``location`` block, incoming requests are authorized within Nginx based upon the result of a subrequest to